camaraproject/Governance/README.md

 ## Contributors

 Our commitment to open source means that we are enabling -in fact encouraging- all interested parties to contribute and become part of its developer community.
-The current list of participants can be found here [Participants](./documentation/Participants.md)
+* The current list of participants of the alliance can be found here [Participants](./Participants.md).
+* The current list of contributors (source code and/or documentation) can be found here [Contribution Guidelines](./CONTRIBUTING.md).
+* The current list of maintainers can be found here [Source Code Owners](./SourceCodeOwners.md).

 ## Licensing